 The Unlock Bypass Program command can be used to program one address in memory at a time.
-The command requires two Bus Write operations, the final write operation latches the address and data and starts the Program/Erase controller.
+The command requires two bus write operations, the final write operation latches the address and data in the internal state machine and starts the program/erase controller.

-The Program operation using the Unlock Bypass Program command behaves identically to the Program operation using the Program command.
-A protected block cannot be programmed; the operation cannot be aborted and the Status Register is read.
-Errors must be reset using the Read/Reset command, which leaves the device in Unlock Bypass mode.
+The program operation using the Unlock Bypass Program command behaves identically to the program operation using the Program command.
+A protected block cannot be programmed; the operation cannot be aborted and the status register is read.
+Errors must be reset using the Read/Reset command, which leaves the device in unlock bypass mode.
 See the Program command for details on the behavior.